Skip to main contentAccessibility Statement

 If a child or young person has significant or complex needs, a parent, an education provider can request support from West Northants Specialist SEND Support Service or can make a request for a statutory assessment of educational needs.

-Funded places for 2-year-olds
+Funded places pre-school children

-Extended / 30 hour childcare for 3- and 4-year-olds
+Extended / 30-hour childcare for 3 and 4-year-olds

 Some parents and carers may be entitled to an additional 570 free hours per year.
 It’s usually taken as 30 hours a week for 38 weeks of the year, but you may be able to choose to take fewer hours over more weeks.